|Website:||website containing additional information|

 After the course the students can continue working on the product in the Utrecht student software incubator, called Netherware, see www.netherware.nl.
 Netherware provides product and business coaching, access to the financial network, and the possibility to perform a master thesis project on your own product.

 The aim of this course is to create a prototype and business plan for a novel software product.
 Students can join the course either with a product idea or without.
 In both cases your participation in the course must be formally approved.
-To get approval send your product idea or your willingness to participate in a product to both Sjaak Brinkkemper (S.Brinkkemper@uu.nl) and Ioanna Lykourentzou (firstname.lastname@example.org).
+To get approval send your product idea or your willingness to participate in a product to both Sjaak Brinkkemper (S.Brinkkemper@uu.nl) and Gerard Wagenaar (email@example.com).
 After you have become part of an approved product team your application to the course will be finalized.
 Deadline for the submission of the product idea is 1 December 2019 (to be confirmed).

 Please note: after subscription to this course you will be put on a waiting list.
 Once your product idea and team have been approved you will be allowed into the course.